 All doctoral students must have completed the environmental engineering core courses (6 credit hours), and a quantitative analysis class (3 credit hours).
 Coursework must be completed with a minimum cumulative GPA of 3.00.

-MS graduates from our program may transfer up to 30 credit hours of relevant graduate-level courses, pending program approval.
+Graduates of the department's MS program may transfer up to 30 credit hours of relevant graduate-level courses, pending program approval.
 Up to 21 credit hours of previous graduate-level work from another institution may be transferred with advisor and Graduate School approval.

 Students must pass a preliminary examination based on MS degree-level coursework in environmental engineering topics.
 Each doctoral student shall take a preliminary examination as determined by the faculty of the specialty area in which the student is enrolled, normally not later than 12 months from the time the student is first enrolled in the doctoral program.
 The student must pass this examination in order to continue in the doctoral program.